Plant-Food-Research-Open/assemblyqc/docs/full_run.md

 - `mode`: geno or genome, for genome assemblies (DNA), tran or transcriptome, for transcriptome assemblies (DNA); and prot or proteins, for annotated gene sets (protein).
 - `lineage_datasets`: A list of BUSCO lineages.
 Any number of lineages can be specified.
 Each target assembly is assessed against each of the listed lineage.
 To select a lineage, refer to <https://busco.ezlab.org/list_of_lineages.html>
 - `download_path`: A directory where the BUSCO can download and cache its databases.
 BUSCO manages download and validation of the databases itself, therefore, the user does not have to manually setup these databases.
+If this is set to `null`, NextFLow will download the database in the process work directory.

 > ⚙️ From conf/test_full.config